Abhirajs89/microservices-aws/README.md

 Appointment Service:
 1) Manages doctor-patient appointments.
-2) Uses Feign Client to communicate synchronously with Patient Service to verify the patient's existence.
+2) Uses Feign Client to communicate synchronously with Patient Service to verify the patient's existence
+3) Sends message to RabbitMQ once appointment is created successfully

+Notification Service:
+1) Listens to RabbitMQ for the messages sent by appointment service and add it to database

 Endpoints:
 =================================================================